Updated on 2024-12-16 GMT+08:00

 • URI-scheme: Protocol used to transmit requests.
 All APIs use HTTPS.

-• Endpoint: Domain name or IP address of the server bearing the REST service.
+• Endpoint: domain name or IP address of the server bearing the REST service.
 The endpoint varies between services in different regions.
 It can be obtained from Regions and Endpoints.
-For example, the endpoint of IAM in the AP-Singapore region is iam.ap-southeast-3.myhwcloud.com.
+For example, the endpoint of IAM in CN-Hong Kong is iam.ap-southeast-1.myhwcloud.com.

 • resource-path: Access path of an API for performing a specified operation.
 Obtain the value from the URI of an API.
-For example, the resource-path of the API for obtaining a user token is /v3/auth/tokens.
+For example, resource-path of the API for creating an IAM user is /v3.0/OS-USER/users.

 • query-string: Query parameter, which is optional.
 Ensure that a question mark (?) is included before each query parameter that is in the format of "Parameter name=Parameter value".
 For example, ? limit=10 indicates that a maximum of 10 data records will be displayed.

-For example, to obtain an IAM token in the region, obtain the endpoint of IAM (iam.ap-southeast-3.myhwcloud.com) for this region and the resource-path (/v3/auth/tokens) in the URI of the API for obtaining a user token.
-Then, construct the URI as follows:
+For example, you need to create an IAM user.
+Since IAM is a global service, use the endpoint of any region (for example, iam.ap-southeast-1.myhwcloud.com of CN-Hong Kong) and obtain resource-path (/v3.0/OS-USER/users) in the URI of the API for creating an IAM user as an administrator.
+Then, construct the request as follows:

 Figure 1 Example URI